CazzoPMX/KKPMX/Readme.md

  - You already use the Export Mod yourself but realize that a good model takes a lot of effort to just get the basics done.
 ![Comparisons](img/Comparisons.png)

-Comparing 'Bare minimum', '5min of manual edits', 'running the script'
+Comparing 'Bare minimum', '5min of manual edits', 'running the script' (old pic from 2022-06, needs update)

 ## Legal (from nuthouse01)